itsays-zqc/my-website/docs/examples/Active_Device/index.md

     os.makedirs(plot_path)
 ```

 `genrate_file_path` is the absolute path of the gfile to be imported to the `OEDevice` solver.
 Here it's set to the absolute path of `VPD01_FDTD.gfile` in the same directory.
-And  this can be 可更改为由AFDTD仿真并提取得到的gfile文件路径。
+And  this can be changed to the path of the gfile extracted by the `AFDTD` simulation.